Tax Related Identity Theft

 - Do not leave your wallet/purse vulnerable in unlocked cars, or desks at work.

-- Do not give out personal information or your SSN to suspicious callers, or anyone that does not have a legitimate need to know.
+- Do not give out personal information or your SSN to suspicious callers or people.

 - Never click on any links or open attachments in suspicious emails.